How to Sell your stamps to A to Z.

 If your collection is towards the advanced end there should often also be very good reference books we would want to buy and we can purchase the unused supplies and tools of the collector in addition to the stamps and envelopes.

 If there are coins with the collection we can ask that you call Steve Rye of A-1 Coins in Scottsdale.
-(480) 947-4141 or firstname.lastname@example.org.
+(480) 947-4141 or email@example.com.
 We sell all the coins we find to Steve as well and we do not retail any coins or currency at all.
 US Dimes, Quarters, Halves, and Dollars from 1964 and back have silver in them and will add up quickly to a nice sale for you.
-An exception to this is that Michael does buy Ancient and Medieval Coins but for his own collection.
-We are therefore a top buyer for Ancient Greek, Roman, Classical and Medieval Coins and generally any coins issued before the year 1700.

 When bringing or sending your collection to us DO NOT do anything to organize it as you may end up damaging fragile items.
 Best is to leave the collection as is and if it ends up not being very valuable you will have saved yourself a ton of work.
 Do not bother making any sort of inventory to "help" us as we will not use it anyways.
 We need to see the actual stamps and evaluate the condition and proper identification.

 We are very busy travelling to shows across the country so you may have to wait a few weeks until we return.
-If you have a nice collection it will be worth your wait as we are the second largest show dealer in the USA and we need lots of stock to keep up with our sales!
-It is well known in the industry that the dealers who take out big full-page ads in the stamp publications saying they pay the highest in actuality pay crazy low prices as they have to pay for all those ads and mass mailings to get you to sell to them.
+If you have a nice collection, it will be worth your wait as we are the largest national show dealer in the USA and we need lots of stock to keep up with our sales!
+It is well known in the industry that the dealers who take out big full-page ads in the stamp publications or regularly send out mailers saying they pay the highest in actuality pay crazy low prices as they have to pay for all those ads and mass mailings to get you to sell to them.
 Also once they buy from you they sell to dealers like us.
-So avoid these middle-men.
+So, avoid these middle-men.
 If you are shopping around for the best offer: Call us last.
 You'll be glad you did. (or call us first and save the trouble!)
 We are the only major stamp dealer in Metro-Phoenix that specializes in stamps only. (and one of the few in the USA for that matter) The others do most of their trade in coins and jewelry.
 Stamps are not a sideline with us.
 We sell more - we pay more.

 If you live out of town you can also SHIP your stamps to us for an immediate offer.
 We get shipments in every week of small to large collections that meet the criteria above of what we are looking to buy.
 The US Post Office has a Medium Flat Rate Priority Mail box that is shaped like a shirt box that will hold an album or two nicely.
 FedEx Ground is also a great way to ship using your nearest FedEx Office store.
 When shipping to us first put the items inside a plastic bag just in case the box gets wet in transit.
 If we are out at a show we will take care of your package the day after we get back.
 Email to let us know what you are shipping and when and we'll watch for it and email you when it arrives.